Thanks to advancements in detection and treatment, a positive HIV diagnosis is no longer a death sentence.

 When the body is exposed to HIV, these ARVs kick into gear and stop the virus from entering cells in the system.
 Without the virus being able to enter cells and replicate, the PrEP user stays HIV-negative.

 PrEP is an effective way to prevent HIV if you have known risk factors.
 Like birth control pills, PrEP should be taken daily to make sure it’s as effective as it can be.
 HIV resistance won’t disappear if a user misses a daily dose, but users should try their best to make sure they are taking it every day.
-Protection does decrease when users take less than seven doses a week.
+Protection does decrease when users take fewer than seven doses a week.

 When PrEP is taken consistently, it can reduce the risk of contracting HIV through sexual transmission by 99 percent and through drug injection by 74 percent, according to the